ExCALIBUR-NEPTUNE/NESO-fame/docs/source/usage.rst

 You can generate simple meshes from the command-line using the ``fame-simple`` command.
 This generates either a 2D or a 3D mesh, aligned with a straight, uniform magnetic field.
-By default, the field is parallel to the x1 direction (for 2D meshes) or the x3 direction (for 3D), but you can configure it to be offset by some angle.
+By default, the field is parallel to the x1 direction, but you can configure it to be offset by some angle.

 Your mesh is made up of "layers" in the field-aligned direction.
 Elements within a layer are all conformal with each other and all follow the direction of the magnetic field.
 There will be a nonconformal interface with adjacent layers.
-Each layer is identical, apart from its position on the x1- or x3-axis.
-Each layer may be further subdivided along the x1/x3 axis but, as stated above, these elements will be conformal.
+Each layer is identical, apart from its position on the x1-axis.
+Each layer may be further subdivided along the x1 axis but, as stated above, these elements will be conformal.

 .. note::